Skip to content

 SDK Runs Normally But No Data

-• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized correctly.
-In debug mode, check the logs to diagnose upload issues.
+• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly, and initialized correctly.
+In debug mode, check the logs to determine upload issues.

-• Verify whether datakit is uploading data to the corresponding workspace and whether it is offline.
-This can be confirmed by logging into Guance and checking the "Infrastructure".
+• Whether datakit uploads data to the corresponding workspace and is not in an offline state.
+This can be confirmed by logging into Guance and checking 「Infrastructure」.

 Data Loss